Lioness100/free-duolingo-plus/README.md

 Follow [these
 instructions](https://support.duolingo.com/hc/en-us/articles/4404225309581-How-does-the-referral-program-work-)
-to get your referral code.
+to get your referral link.

 ⚠️ **A VPN must used to run this as Duolingo will not consider accounts created with the same IP as the original towards the referral